surface-ui/surface_catalogue/README.md

 whenever your components require any `css` or `js` code that might not be available on the host project.

-To provide that addicional information you must create a module inplementing the `Surface.Catalogue` behaviour in your `priv/catalogue/` folder.
+To provide that additional information you must create a module implementing the `Surface.Catalogue` behaviour in your `priv/catalogue/` folder.
 Example:

 ```elixir